 Transport across Japan is expensive.
 If you really want to cut costs for your Japan trip, you could always try hitchhiking Japan instead.
-In this post, we have put together the essential guide of how to hitchhike in Japan; where to find a ride, how to find a ride, and how to break up the journeys.
-We will show you how we managed to hitchhike from Tokyo all the way to Hiroshima, whilst saving over $435 each on a 14 day Japan Rail Pass.
+In this post, we have put together the essential guide on how to hitchhike in Japan; where to find a ride, how to find a ride, and how to break up the journeys.
+We will show you how we managed to hitchhike from Tokyo all the way to Hiroshima, whilst saving over $435 each on a 14-day Japan Rail Pass.

 Hitchhiking Japan – Tokyo to Kyoto/ Osaka

 First of all, let’s start by saying that you have made a great choice to hitchhike in Japan.
 Not only does it make Japan cheaper to travel to, but you will also get the opportunity to interact with locals and learn more about Japanese culture.

 The first step is to get out of Tokyo City.
 This step is dependent on where you are staying, but first, you should make your way to Fujigaoka Station.
 The address is 2 Chome Fujigaoka, Aoba-Ku, Yokohama-shi, Kanagawa-ken 227-0043.
 The cost will be between ¥450-500 ($4.14 – $4.60), to get from Tokyo City to Fujigaoka Station.